data4purpose/green-thought-ai/README.md

 _*But hey:* What is this project for?
 What is an ESG Report Assistant, from a technical point of view?_

 In this project we develop the prototype of an intelligent companion for consumers who are interested in ESG data.
-First, we look into a company focus.
+First, we look into the ESG reports, published by multiple companies.
-As and second area of this work we selected supply chain data for specific products.
+For the second part of this work we selected supply chain data for specific products.

-For this purpose, we envision a supportive research assistant, which helps users to find and understand reported ESG data.
-Researchers will be able to get valuable input to their research faster and ideally with accurate sources.
+For this purpose, we envision a supportive research assistant, which helps users to find and understand already reported ESG data.
+Researchers will be able to get valuable input to their research faster and ideally linked to accurate sources.

 ## Our Approach
 ### A Multi-Modal Chatbot Powered by LangChain Agents, OpenAI's Function Calling, and Streamlit